leechanwoo-kor/coursera/deep-learning-specialization/course-3-structuring-machine-learning-projects/Week 1 Case Study - Bird Recognition in the City of Peacetopia.md

 - [ ] Find the subset of models that meet the runtime and memory criteria.
 Then, choose the highest accuracy.

 > 📌 You must still meet the thresholds for runtime and memory.
+> 📌 Because we don’t care how much a model minimizes runtime and memory under 10s and 10MB respectively, this method is not valid.

 ### 3. Based on the city’s requests, which of the following would you say is true?